ska-telescope/lmc-base-classes/README.md

 ## Version History

+#### 0.11.0
+- Breaking change: state models and component managers
+  - Re-implementation of operational state model to better model hardware and support device decoupling.
+  - Decoupling of state models from each other
+  - Introduction of component managers, to support component monitoring

 #### 0.10.1
 - Make dependency on `pytango` and `numpy` python packages explicit.
 - Add optional "key" parameter to `SKASubarrayResourceManager` to filter JSON for